cedadev/ceda_opensearch/README.md

 # CEDA Opensearch
-This package provides an open search interface to CEDAs elastic search, which currently provides Sentinel 1A and 2A data.
+This package provides an open search interface to CEDAs elastic search, which currently provides Landsat 5, 7 and 8 data (all limited in geographic scope) and Sentinel 1A and 2A data.

 ## Open search description document

 The [open search description document](http://opensearch-test.ceda.ac.uk/opensearch/description.xml) contains details about the supported parameters and their values.
 Below is a more human readable form of the search parameters.

-## Search Parameters common to Sentinel 1 and 2
+## Search Parameters common to Landsat and Sentinel

 * [bbox](http://www.opensearch.org/Specifications/OpenSearch/Extensions/Geo/1.0/Draft_2#The_.22box.22_parameter)
 * dataFormat